 For safety and reliability, Great River Energy requires a minimum 15-foot clear zone (sometimes more) on both sides of any transmission line, measured from the base of the structure.

 For your benefit, DO NOT plant in the right of way before talking to Great River Energy first.
-Read our Right Tree brochure for guidance on planting the right tree in the right place.
 As a landowner, even with an easement granted to Great River Energy, most property rights do remain with you, but we do not want to have to remove your new tree.
 Activities in the easement area that do not interfere with the safe construction, operation and maintenance of the line are permitted, such as using the land for pastureland, farming or gardening.

 Native habitat is a great replacement for transmission rights of way.
-Learn more about the importance of native habitat.
+For more than a decade, Great River Energy has worked to re-establish over 200 acres of native habitat at our facilities and along transmission lines.

 Not without prior written approval from Great River Energy.
 Buildings and other structures are generally not permitted in rights of way.
 Crops, driveways, fences, parking lots and other such activities are permitted but must be reviewed by Great River Energy prior to construction.
 Again, we need to discuss projects with you to help avoid problems in the future.